martinapugliese/martinapugliese.github.io/_pages/quotes.md

 toc_label: "Loose categories"
 ---

-Categories are just for keeping order and are continuously updated.
+Categories are just for keeping order and are semi-continuously updated.
 The relation between themes and quotes is many:many, so this is a very imperfect representation.

-## Appearing vs. being

-> You can boast about anything if it's all you have.
-Maybe the less you have, the more you are required to boast.<br>
--- J Steinbeck, "East of Eden"

-> People like you to be something, preferably what they are.<br>
--- J Steinbeck, "East of Eden"

 ## Consumerism